wotakuro/AssetsReporter/README.md

 ![alt text](doc/image/audioReporter.png)
 <pre>
 This reports Import settings of AudioClips.
-You can check like below.
+You can use this like below cases.
  - Is compress format suitable?
 </pre>

 # AssetBundleReporter
 <pre>
 currently developing...
-You'll see assetbundle data on web browser.
+You'll be able to watch assetbundle data on web browser.
 </pre>

 #about ignore